pawanit17/learn_docker/README.md

 ```
 - This scheme however lets containers access each other using their IP Address only.
 And since IP Addresses can change, this scheme is not robust.
 - A better way is to create a network and join those containers that need access to this network & lets the containers access each other via their names.
-- This is user-defined-newtwork.
+- This is user-defined-network.
 - Content is very well covered here: https://www.tutorialworks.com/container-networking/
+- User Defined Bridge Network
   -

 ## How do two containers connect with each other?
 - https://www.tutorialspoint.com/docker/docker_networking.htm